Shankarganesh2004/genai_health_summary/README.md

-Absolutely, Shankar — here’s a detailed and professional project description you can drop straight into your `README.md`.
-It highlights your technical choices, real-world impact, and extensibility:

----

 ## 🧠 GenAI Health Summary App

 This project is a lightweight, AI-powered health assistant that extracts blood test results from scanned medical reports and generates clear, actionable summaries using open-source language models.
 Designed for speed, clarity, and extensibility, it bridges OCR, prompt engineering, and GenAI to deliver meaningful insights from routine diagnostics.